Partner at law, registered at the Paris Bar

 Member of the Defence Extradition Lawyers Association (DELF)

-Prior to embracing a legal career, Catalina de la Sota spent three years as an analyst in an economics consulting firm in Brussels.
-She thus has a particular knowledge of economic regulation issues as well as of the European institutions.
+Prior to embracing a legal career, she was an analyst in an economics consulting firm in Brussels.
+She thus has a particular knowledge of economic regulation issues as well as a certain expertise in financial analysis.

 Working languages